-Mordy Serle is a partner in the Tax-Exempt Organizations and Trust and Estates Group of Meltzer Lippe.
+Mordy is a partner in the firm’s Tax & Tax Controversy, Trusts & Estates, Tax Exempt Organizations and Wealth Preservation & High Net Worth Planning practice groups.
 Mordy concentrates his practice in state and tax planning, estate administration and wealth preservation.
 Mordy has counseled clients on sophisticated planning techniques that have resulted in substantial tax-efficiencies and savings from federal and state gift, estate, generation-skipping transfer and income taxes.

 These techniques include creating family limited partnerships and family limited liability corporations, sales to grantor trusts, leveraging tax-exempt gifts, insurance trusts, grantor retained annuity trusts and qualified personal residence trusts.